dustinpfister/videoground/README.md

 ## LICENSE

-I am declaring all of the original source code that I have written under the terms of the GPL V2 LICENSE. this repo contains some source borrowed source code which is of course under the terms of the respective licenses of those projects.
+I am declaring all of the original source code that I have written under the terms of the GPL V2 LICENSE.
+This repo contains some borrowed source code which is of course under the terms of the respective licenses of those projects.
 Many of which are also GPL or MIT licensed projects.